zmorphcurastaging/cura-build/README.md

 # cura-build

-This repositoryss contains build scripts used to build Cura and all dependencies from scratch.
+Thisaaa repositoryss contains build scripts used to build Cura and all dependencies from scratch.

 The build has a number of dependencies.
 Ideally, these dependencies should be installed by the